Akarshit/example-storefront/README.md

 ```

 #### Eslint
-We require that all code contributed to Reaction follows [Reaction's ESLint rules](https://github.com/reactioncommerce/reaction-eslint-config).
+We require that all code contributed to Mailchimp Open Commerce follows [Mailchimp Open Commerce's ESLint rules](https://github.com/mailchimp-open-commerce/eslint-config).
 You can run
 ```
 docker-compose run --rm web eslint src
 ```
 to run ESLint against your code locally.

-Please follow the [Reaction Code Style Guide](https://docs.reactioncommerce.com/docs/styleguide).
+Please follow the [Mailchimp Open Commerce Code Style Guide](https://docs.reactioncommerce.com/docs/styleguide).
 Check out our guides to [JSDoc](https://docs.reactioncommerce.com/docs/jsdoc-style-guide), [Git](https://docs.reactioncommerce.com/docs/git-style-guide), [error handling](https://docs.reactioncommerce.com/docs/error-handling-guide), [logging](https://docs.reactioncommerce.com/docs/logging), and [React](https://docs.reactioncommerce.com/docs/react-best-practices).

 We also request that you follow the our [pull request template](https://docs.reactioncommerce.com/docs/contributing-to-reaction#fill-out-the-pull-request-template)

 Get more details in our [Contributing Guide](https://docs.reactioncommerce.com/docs/contributing-to-reaction).

 ### Developer Certificate of Origin
-We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
-We request that contributors agree to the terms of the DCO and indicate that agreement by signing all commits made to Reaction Commerce projects by adding a line with your name and email address to every Git commit message contributed:
+We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Mailchimp Open Commerce open source projects.
+We request that contributors agree to the terms of the DCO and indicate that agreement by signing all commits made to Mailchimp Open Commerce projects by adding a line with your name and email address to every Git commit message contributed:
 ```
 Signed-off-by: Jane Doe <jane.doe@example.com>
 ```

 You can sign your commit automatically with Git by using `git commit -s` if you have your `user.name` and `user.email` set as part of your Git configuration.

 We ask that you use your real name (please no anonymous contributions or pseudonyms).
-By signing your commit you are certifying that you have the right have the right to submit it under the open source license used by that particular Reaction Commerce project.
+By signing your commit you are certifying that you have the right have the right to submit it under the open source license used by that particular Mailchimp Open Commerce project.
 You must use your real name (no pseudonyms or anonymous contributions are allowed.)

 We use the [Probot DCO GitHub app](https://github.com/apps/dco) to check for DCO signoffs of every commit.